cejasper/ird-cnn/README.md

-# Convolutional Neural Network to Identify and Quantify Iceberg Rafted Debris in IODP Expedition 382 Sediment Cores
+## Convolutional Neural Network to Identify IRD in IODP Expedition 382 Sediment Cores X-ray Images
 This repo is for the code related to Jasper et al. (2024) in Paleoceanography and Paleoclimatology entitled, "A 3.3-Million-Year Record of Antarctic Iceberg Rafted Debris and Ice Sheet Evolution Quantified by Machine Learning"

 ### This repo has three jupyter notebooks: